Blog, Miso Recipes, Recipe Box

 Miso is delicious, nutritious, and very nourishing.
 In a pinch, I can make do with a dried powder packet to make a cup on the go, but nothing compares to a bowl of real miso made from scratch.

-1. Reconstitute the wakame in water for about ten minutes, then strain.
+1. Reconstitute the wakame in water for about ten minutes, then strain and set aside.

-2. Heat most of the dashi to a low simmer, reserving a half cup.
+2. Heat most of the dashi or stock to a low simmer, reserving a half cup.

-3. Add the cubed tofu and wakame to the simmering dashi and let it simmer for a few minutes.
+3. Add the cubed tofu and wakame to the simmering dashi and let it cook for a few minutes.

-4. Turn off the heat and let the soup rest.
+4. Turn off the heat and let the soup cool a bit.

-5. Put the miso paste in a mug, and ladle the half cup of reserved dashi over it.
+5. Put the miso paste in a mug and add the half cup of reserved dashi.
 Mix it well until no lumps remain.

 6. Pour the cup of mixed miso paste mixture into the hot soup and stir.